jorgetite/grav-theme-qbee/README.md

 ### Page Options

 QBee provides several options in the page frontmatter to fine control how pages are displayed and styled.
-These options are divide in the following  categories:
+These options are available for all page templates supported by QBee:

 #### Content Settings